fandystar/ParkingLot-Node.js/README.md

 ### 1. `ParkingLot()`:
 It is the main class which is used to initialize a parking lot ,array of slots that will be occupied by the car.
 It has following methods:

-- `createParkingLot(capacity)` : Creates a parking lot with given capacity input.
+- `create(capacity)` : Creates a parking lot with given capacity input.
 It throws an error `Minimum one slot is required to create parking slot`

     - `Please provide parking lot capacity` : When there is no capacity input
     - `Please provide parking lot capacity with a postive number greater than zero` : When number input is not greater than or equal to one ( minimun 1 slot ) or input is string